Breast cancer is the most common malignancy affecting women in the UK.

-It is far less common in men with around 390 cases each year, that represents around 0.7% of the total caseload.
-As described above, the risk of breast cancer is increased in trans women on gender-affirming hormonal treatment (a single cohort study showed a 46-fold increase compared to cisgender men, though the absolute risk remains lower than women, see here for more).
+It is far less common in men with around 390 cases each year, which represents around 0.7% of the total caseload.
+As described above, the risk of breast cancer is increased in trans-women on gender-affirming hormonal treatment (a single cohort study showed a 46-fold increase compared to cisgender men, though the absolute risk remains lower than women, see here for more information).

 A number of risk factors are associated with an increased risk of breast cancer.

-There are a number of hereditary syndromes that may predispose one to breast cancer.
+There are a number of hereditary syndromes that may predispose to breast cancer.

-Here we will focus on the beast cancer type 1 and 2 susceptibility genes (BRCA 1 and 2):
+Here we will focus on the breast cancer type 1 and 2 susceptibility genes (BRCA 1 and 2):

 BRCA mutations also increase the risk of breast cancer in men.
-BRCA 2 appears to be more of a risk factor with approximately 8% of men affected developing breast cancer compared to 1% with BRCA 1 (and a baseline of 0.1%).
+BRCA 2 appears to be more of a risk factor with approximately 8% of men affected developing breast cancer, compared to 1% with BRCA 1 (baseline - 0.1%).

-These mutations are known to increase the risk of a number of other malignancies.
-This includes peritoneal, endometrial, fallopian, pancreatic and prostate (primarily BRCA 2) cancer.
+These mutations (primarily BRCA 2) are also known to increase the risk of a number of other malignancies.
+This includes peritoneal, endometrial, fallopian, pancreatic and prostate cancer.

-The majority of breast malignancies are carcinomas divided into either ductal or lobular in origin.
+The majority of breast malignancies are carcinomas, these are divided into either ductal or lobular.

-Furthermore these cancers may be described as in situ (not penetrating the basement membrane) or invasive.
+An understanding of basic breast anatomy is key.
+Aside from origin, cancers may be described as either in situ (not penetrating the basement membrane) or invasive.

-DCIS refers to a heterogenous group of non-invasive lesions.
+DCIS refers to a heterogeneous group of non-invasive lesions.
 They may progress to invasive malignancy.

 LCIS is a relatively uncommon finding that may be referred to as lobular neoplasia.
 It tends to be found incidentally on biopsy.
-Though its presence is indicative that a women is at greater risk of invasive breast cancer the direct relationship is unclear.
+Though its presence is indicative that a woman is at greater risk of invasive breast cancer, the direct relationship is unclear.

 Invasive breast cancer can be categorised into one of four molecular subtypes based upon gene expression (receptor status of oestrogen receptors and progesterone receptors, HER2 and Ki-67).